ThomasApplewhite/LexGame/Documentation/Phone/AppSlates/TextMessegeAppSlate/ConversationParser.md

 The dictionaries that the ConversationParser returns are _not_ explicit data structures, just duck-typed String->(probably) String dictionaries.
 They're referred to as Conversation Chunks or convo_dicts within code.
 They contain the following information with the following JSONFields enum keys (the JSONFields enum is documented under **Fields**):

 TRIGGERSTORYBEAT: The GameEnums.GameStoryBeat that the TextMessengerAppSlate should wait to receive before sending this message.
+SENDSTORYBEAT: The GameEnums.GameStoryBeat that the TextMessengerAppSlate will recieve when this message is sent.
 FIRSTPUSHTIME: The amount of time the TextMessengerAppSlate should wait before sending this message and its push notification
 PARTNERMESSAGETEXT: The text of the message that Lex recieves from the conversation partner
 CONTAINSPROMPT: Whether or not this message comes with a Prompt that Lex needs to complete to advance the conversation